Energy security yet again in jeopardy

 As Barack Obama in his 2nd term inauguration speech said: “the time for debate is over”.
 The time for wind turbines, the time for solar panels and alternative technologies to keep our society and our planet for our children and our grandchildren is now.

-George Osbourne’s and our coalition’s governments assault on the alternative energy sectors last year, already looks archaic thinking.
+George Osbourne’s and our coalition’s government assault on the alternative energy sectors last year already looks archaic thinking.
 It now looks like our once great country will be left behind as the United States, Germany, Japan, China and Australia now steam ahead with the green revolution which we gave away.